aws-samples/sample-mwaa-event-driven-orchestration/README.md

 **Important:** Asset Watchers in Airflow 3.0.6 are defined alongside the Asset itself.
 Create a DAG file that defines both the asset and its watcher:

+>[!IMPORTANT] Replace the queue_url variable in the publish_to_sqs task with your actual SQS queue URL.
+The placeholder 'https://sqs.<REGION>.amazonaws.com/<CONSUMER_ACCOUNT_ID>/mwaa-asset-events' must be updated with your AWS region, consumer account ID, and queue name before deploying.

 ```python
 # consumer_dag_sqs.py (Airflow 3.0.6)
 from airflow.decorators import dag, task